 For revenue recognition purposes, the Company determined that the duration of the contract begins on the effective date in March 2015 and ends upon receipt of regulatory approval, estimated to occur in 2028.
 The Company's performance period commenced in May 2015.
-The transaction price consists of the \$200.0 million upfront fee, a \$35.0 million milestone payment received in the second quarter of 2016 upon commencement of a Phase 1 study, and \$1.6 million in reimbursement of research and development costs through March 31, 2019.
+The transaction price consists of the \$200.0 million upfront fee, a \$35.0 million milestone payment received in the second quarter of 2016 upon commencement of a Phase 1 study, and \$2.1 million in reimbursement of research and development costs through March 31, 2020.
 The Company determined that the remaining potential milestone payments are probable of significant reversal of cumulative revenue as their achievement is highly dependent on the successful completion of Phase 1 studies.
 Therefore, these payments are not included in the transaction price.
 Any consideration related to sales-based royalties and profit-sharing payments will be recognized when the related sales occur as they were determined to relate predominantly to the license granted to Novartis and have been excluded from the transaction price.
-The transaction price of \$236.6 million is allocated to one combined performance obligation.
+The transaction price of \$237.1 million is allocated to one combined performance obligation.
 The Company will re-evaluate the transaction price in each reporting period and as uncertain events are resolved or other changes in circumstances occur.

 The Company concluded that it will utilize a cost-based input method to measure its progress toward completion of its performance obligation and to calculate the corresponding amount of revenue to recognize each period.
 The Company believes this is the best measure of progress because other measures do not reflect how the Company transfers its performance obligation to Novartis.
 In applying the cost-based input method of revenue recognition, the Company uses actual clinical study enrollment figures as well as actual costs incurred relative to budgeted costs expected to be incurred for the combined performance obligation.
 These costs consist primarily of internal full-time equivalent effort and third-party contract costs relative to the level of patient enrollment in the study.
-Revenue will be recognized based on the level of costs incurred relative to the total budgeted costs for the performance obligation.
+Revenue will be recognized based on the level of costs incurred relative to the total budgeted costs for the performance obligations.
+A cost-based input method of revenue recognition requires management to make estimates of costs to complete the Company's performance obligation.
 In making such estimates, significant judgment is required to evaluate assumptions related to cost estimates.
 The cumulative effect of revisions to estimated costs to complete the Company's performance obligation will be recorded in the period in which changes are identified and amounts can be reasonably estimated.
 A significant change in these assumptions and estimates could have a material impact on the timing and amount of revenue recognized in future periods.